 Zoe C, “Stand up slowly Mick, just in case you get dizzy.”

-She eases up to a sitting position, “So far so good,” she stands, rolls her neck around, “McKenzie is amazing, I have to check on her now, she must have used it outside.
-The Qi thing tires her.”
+She eases up to a sitting position, “So far so good,” she stands, rolls her neck around, “McKenzie is amazing, I have to check on her now, the Qi thing tires her.”

 Up the steps.
 When she doesn’t come down in ten, Zoe C goes up, then she comes down again.